Dy-Baby/DSEDodge-Signed-Kernel-Driver/README.md

 Some motherboards allow you to have more than one `Platform Key` but if you can add `Authorized Signatures` it doesn't matter anyway.

+# Caution

+If you delete certificates and then leave your `BIOS` without saving changes (Power cut etc) you will brick your motherboard and have to flash it without any menus.
+(QFLASH)